nanoframework/Samples/samples/AzureSDK/AzureSDKBasicFullyManaged/README.md

-# 🌶️🌶️ - Simple sample **with** Azure lib and retry pattern for connection
+# 🌶️🌶️ - Using a Modem like SIM7080, simple sample **with** Azure lib and retry pattern for connection

-Shows how to use the Azure IoT SDK library with a proper pattern to connect, reconnect, manage the connection.
+Shows how to use the Azure IoT SDK library with a proper pattern to connect, reconnect, manage the connection using a modem like SIM7080 and the embedded MQTT client.
 This leverages the [Azure SDK](https://github.com/nanoframework/nanoFramework.Azure.Devices).

 Please make sure you enter properly your wifi credential and the Azure IoT device information.